Foods that lower cortisol and anxiety (with 3 day meal plan)

 How do foods reduce cortisol levels?

-Certain foods have been scientifically proven to help lower cortisol levels in the body through various mechanisms.
+Certain foods have been scientifically proven to help lower cortisol levels through various mechanisms.

-Cortisol is a hormone released by the adrenal glands in response to stress, and high cortisol concentrations for extended periods of time can have detrimental effects on health.
+Cortisol is a hormone released by the adrenal glands in response to stress, and high cortisol concentrations for extended periods can harm health.

 Here are some ways that specific foods can help reduce cortisol in the body: